April 6, 2020 by Amy Kimberlain

 Okay, so you have your Instant Pot (pressure cooker) — now what?
 With just a few simple ingredients and less than 30 minutes, a pork tenderloin is in sight.

-Pork tenderloin is a lean meat that cooks quickly.
-Here’s a recipe for an easy and delicious meal you can make any night of the week.
+Save this one for an easy and delicious meal any night of the week.

 Video by George Carvalho